Skip to main content

 Native Routing

-As discussed above, Cilium doesn’t need encapsulation to handle the routing of packets within our cluster; so let’s ensure we enable it.
+As discussed above, Cilium doesn’t need encapsulation to handle the routing of packets within the cluster; so be sure to enable native routing.

 --nativeRoutingCIDR=192.168.0.0/16